 Known for his expressive, flowing melodies and versatility, master pianist Jan Gunnar Hoff is one of Norway’s most prominent and esteemed jazz artists today.
 Wearing a multitude of different hats as a jazz-fusion pianist, synth player, composer, arranger, and educator, the musician forges ahead, leaving a nuanced mark upon each of his modern fusions and improvisations, from his solo work to his various collaborations.

 Jan Gunnar Hoff stands at a point of intersection between his classical music background and the genres of jazz, folk, funk, and rock.
-With an interest in music since a young age and receiving instruction in classical piano starting at the age of 10, the artist spent most of his teenage years embroiled in progressive rock, listening to bands like Pink Floyd, Emerson, Lake & Palmer, and FOCUS.
+With an interest in music since a young age and receiving instruction in classical piano starting at the age of 10, the artist spent most of his teenage years embroiled in progressive rock, listening to bands like Pink Floyd, Emerson, Lake & Palmer, YES and FOCUS.
 Hoff´s main goal has always been to maximize his own potential and get the most out of what is in him, Hoff embarked on his jazz career in the 1970’s after completing his education.

 Following his concert debut at the Ad Lib Jazz Club in his hometown of Bodø in 1976, Hoff spent the earlier part of his career on tour with names like Arild Andersen and Nils Petter Molvaer.
 Subsequently, he proceeded by releasing his debut album Syklus, comprised of his own solo works, in 1993.
 Also working as an educator since 1975, Hoff currently continues to teach at the Universities of Tromsø and Agder, sharing that he considers himself lucky to be able to work with the next generation of Norway’s jazz musicians and that his young students keep him sharp.

 - Jan Gunnar Hoff Group established in 1993, still active (2022).